 Career Risk and Market Discipline in Asset Management

 We establish that the labor market helps discipline asset managers via the impact of fund liquidations on their careers.
-Using hand-collected data on 1,948 professionals, we find that top managers working for funds liquidated after persistently poor relative performance suffer demotion coupled with a significant loss in imputed compensation.
+Using hand-collected data on 1,948 professionals, we find that top managers working for funds liquidated after persistently poor relative performance suer demotion coupled with a significant loss in imputed compensation.
 Scarring effects are absent when liquidations are preceded by normal relative performance or involve mid-level employees.
-Seen through the lens of a model with moral hazard and adverse selection, these results can be ascribed to reputation loss rather than bad luck.
+Seen through the lens of a model with moral hazard and adverse selection, these scarring effects can be ascribed to a drop in asset managers' reputation.
 The findings suggest that performance-induced liquidations supplement compensation-based incentives.

 JEL Classification: G20, G23, J24, J62, J63